Aissa Trad

 After your child learns the Arabic letters, the next step is building vocabulary.
-This list contains 20 essential Arabic words organized into categories that children easily understand — family, animals, food, and everyday words.
+This list has 25 essential Arabic words grouped into themes children easily understand — family, animals, food, body parts, and everyday words.
+We chose short words, close to a child's life, that they can see, touch, and ask for.

-Each word comes with approximate English pronunciation and a memory tip.
-Try using these words in daily life with your child — repetition in natural context is the best way to learn.
+Each word comes with approximate English pronunciation and a memory note.
+The best thing you can do is use these words in daily life with your child — repetition in natural context is the best way to learn, far better than flashcards or memorising.

 👨👩👧 Family